 If you want to look, feel and perform drastically differently from where you are today, you ultimately will have to make drastically different choices on a regular basis.

-can i buy Clomiphene in egypt Big changes come from making big changes.
+his comment is here Big changes come from making big changes.
 (Not that you have to make ALL the changes ALL at once, of course…)

 Do NOT fear tackling a change because it will be hard.
 The “hard” is what makes the journey to success so rewarding.